Dalimil/Find-and-Replace-Browser-Extension/README.md

 - Use we or I in text

 - Note that replacing all current occurrences may have generated new matches, but if someone click replace all, and gets many new (not replaced) matches afterward, it is confusing, replacing all recursively is confusing too
-- Decision not to use Google Analytics in the extension - requires additional permission, and users who might search for potentially sensitive content might be dissuaded from installing